eXTure/100-days-of-code/log.md

 ### Day 46: September 18, 2019

 **Today's Progress**: So, there was only one bug left, that you couldn't press next/previous page buttons, or so I thought!
 After investigating the "bug", turns out there were not enough posts for the website to need another page for posts, so I decided to reduce the number of posts per page from 25 to 20.
-Also, since the website url were programitter.herokuapp.com, I changes the title and names of the website to Programitter.
+Also, since the website URL were programitter.herokuapp.com, I changes the title and names of the website to Programitter.

 **Link(s) to work**: https://github.com/eXTure/Website-with-Flask/tree/master/microblog

 ### Day 47: September 19, 2019

-**Today's Progress**: -
+**Today's Progress**: Since website is in a stable state, with no known bugs, I decided to move away from the website for now.
+I didn't have much time today, so instead of a project, I decided to do a coding challenge on PyBites.
+I chose a challenge with string manipulation.
+I managed to complete a part of the challenge, but I still need to address more difficult cases.

-**Thoughts**: -
+**Thoughts**: I'll be moving back to coding school project.

-**Link(s) to work**:
+**Link(s) to work**: https://github.com/eXTure/code-playground/blob/master/string_rotation.py

 ### Day 48: September 20, 2019